 A Kilimanjaro climb is uniquely designed for social distancing and isolation as it guarantee that you will only be interacting with the other guests in your group and with the guides and porters always in an open space

 All costs above are considered on a sharing basis with two guests per room in twin bedding in Arusha and a tent per every 2 guests; we will pair you with another solo female traveler on the trip.
-If you wish to have your own room, that is absolutely possible, reach out to ask us about the single supplements.
+If you wish to have your own room, a single supplement of $600 applies to the Kili trek and $500 to the safari portion.

 This is a female-only small group trip specifically designed for women traveling on their own.
 If you wish to travel with a female friend, they are most welcome, however we are not able to book male travelers on this trip.